 Dr. Diane E. Boyd, Director

 Dr. Boyd has over 20 years of teaching experience with students and faculty at a range of institutions.
-Her Scholarship of Teaching and Learning publications focus on course re-design for significant learning, amplifying learning motivation, and Threshold Concepts in teaching and learning.
+Her Scholarship of Teaching and Learning publications focus on course re-design for significant learning, amplifying learner motivation, and Threshold Concepts in teaching and learning.
 Her educational development expertise includes interdisciplinary teaching, leadership development in higher education, eLearning, and incorporating technology in teaching.

 For specific questions related to teaching and learning pedagogy, please contact Diane at firstname.lastname@example.org.